pulumi/docs/pulumi-hugo/themes/default/content/product/pulumi-deployments.md

           quote: |
             “I’m making developers at Alkira significantly more productive while also making my job easier using Pulumi.
 I can get developers using IaC immediately with Pulumi Deployments and its GitHub integration, while Pulumi Insights makes it really easy to find idle developer environments that need to be shut down, which reduces our cloud costs.”

+        - company: oleria
+          name: Jim Alkove
+          name_title: CEO of Oleria
+          quote: |
+            “At Oleria, we understand the importance of addressing issues with privacy, security, and data integrity.
+Earning and maintaining our trust isn’t just a responsibility but a fundamental aspect of our mission.
+Pulumi also understands how these attributes affect cloud infrastructure.
+Our team is excited to use these new capabilities, giving us even more confidence as we enable our customers to securely manage access to decentralized SaaS applications, adaptively and intelligently."

 benefits:
     title: How will Pulumi Deployments benefit me?
     description: |
-        Pulumi Deployments makes it easier for you and engineers on your team to collaborate on infrastructure changes and deploy changes automatically through your existing GitHub pull request workflow.
-There is minimal setup and you can standardize your deployment workflow through GitHub and Pulumi.
-In addition, you can build your own custom deployment workflows with [Automation API](/docs/using-pulumi/automation-api/) code and offload the deployment workload to Pulumi Deployments instead of running it locally with the Pulumi CLI.
-Pulumi Deployments is based on the same technology as [Pulumi Automation API](/docs/using-pulumi/automation-api/).
+        Pulumi Deployments makes it easier for you and engineers on your team to manage the entire lifecycle of infrastructure from provisioning to tear down.
+You can choose from different workflows such as GitHub pull request triggered deployments, stacks with time based automatic deletions, scheduled automations, and more.

+        You can also orchestrate custom workflows with [Automation API](/docs/using-pulumi/automation-api/) and offload the workflow execution to Pulumi Deployments instead of running the Automation API code locally yourself.
+Pulumi Deployments is a fully managed service with minimal setup and is available through [Pulumi Cloud](/product/pulumi-cloud/).

 preview:
   youtube_url: https://www.youtube.com/embed/v48U7CNWutc